timnhoffmann/launchpad-pro/README.md

 - the lowest four pad rows (blue) plus scene arrows encode the tempo in bpm tempo setting for standalone operation with one fractional digit: the bottom row gives 1/10th bpm the second one fitst digit etc. so
 109.3 would have lit (lowest first): 3dr pad, scene arrow, no pad and 1st pad in the first four pad rows.
 - Undo: toggles between DIN-MIDI and USB-MIDI (lit = DIN-MIDI).

+In all modes shift-circle button will stop both sequencers.

 # Launchpad Pro
 Open source firmware for the Novation Launchpad Pro grid controller!
 By customising this code, you can: